Advanced LBO Modeling Test: Practice 3-Hour Tutorial

-Pre-Dilution Equity: Because there was no rollover equity and the existing management was replaced, the sponsor ownership is 100%.
-This includes both the equity contributions of the Lead Sponsor and WSPCP.
+- Pre-Dilution Equity: Because there was no rollover equity and the existing management was replaced, the sponsor ownership is 100%, which includes the equity contributions from the Lead Sponsor and WSPCP.

-Since there's a 5% option pool, divide the pre-dilution ownership by 105% to arrive at a post-dilution ownership of 95.2% for the sponsors.
+- Post-Dilution Equity: Since there’s a 5% option pool, we’ll divide the pre-dilution ownership by 105% to arrive at a post-dilution ownership of 95.2% for the sponsors.

 There are two approaches to calculating the value to management from options.